 Thomas Kennedy was accused of rape by his daughter on several occasions.
 Based on the sensitivity of the claims and the seemingly authentic evidence, Thomas was sentenced to 15 years in prison.
-However, after nine long years, Thomas’ daughter confessed that the physical evidence of rape that put Thomas away was caused by a boy that she was having relations with in elementary school.
+However, after nine long years, Thomas’ daughter confessed that the physical pieces of evidence of that put Thomas away were caused by an elementary school boy that she was having relations with.
 As the boy was an adult at the point of her confession, he substantiated the claim, releasing Thomas from prison.

 Nora Wall was an Irish Catholic nun working for the Sisters of Mercy who was wrongfully accused of rape in June of 1999.
 The women who accused her stated that she had raped them six years before the charge, claiming that they had forgotten the incident due to repressed memories.
 She was convicted to a life sentence, in which she served four days.
-After four days of imprisonment, one of the women who accused Nora of the incident stated that she has also been raped by a black man in Leicester Square.
-This cast doubt on her statements about Nora and the other woman eventually said that she had made up the allegations.
+After four days of imprisonment, one of the women who accused Nora of the incident stated that she had also been raped by a black man in Leicester Square.
+This cast doubt on her statements about Nora, and the other accuser eventually said she had made up her allegations.

 Despite these claims, once Nora was found innocent, she said that she would probably never work again because no job would take her regardless of her innocence.
 Publications did not apologize for their scathing remarks on the day of her conviction.